 designated as “the coldest spot in the nation” (although, according to this article, that title was in dispute–but this article confirms that Gunnison is definitely in the top five!).
 All I know is it was damn cold—so much so that I (and lots of other residents) had an inline heater, which was basically something you plugged in at night to keep your car engine warm so it would start in the morning!

 One of Casey’s stops in Then Kiss Me was Gunnison.

 Other Colorado cities and towns in my books are these: Aurora (To Save Him), Buena Vista (Be Careful What You Wish For), Canon City (Then Kiss Me), Castle Rock (Seal All Exits), Cripple Creek (Seal All Exits), Delta (Then Kiss Me), Greeley

-(Savage), La Junta (Savage), Lakewood (Fully Automatic), Montrose (Then Kiss Me), Ouray (Then Kiss Me), Salida (Then Kiss Me), Silverthorne (Christmas Stalkings), Vail (Christmas Stalkings), and Woodland Park (Seal All Exits).
+(Savage), La Junta (Savage), Lakewood (Fully Automatic), Limon (On the Road), Montrose (Then Kiss Me), Ouray (Then Kiss Me), Salida (Then Kiss Me), Silverthorne (Christmas Stalkings), Vail (Christmas Stalkings), and Woodland Park (Seal All Exits).
 I’m sure I’ve missed a few!
 Maybe I’ll write about these lovely locations in a future blog post.